chrisgrieser/finder-vim-mode/README.md

   interfere.
 It is therefore recommended to unset them.
 - The plugin has been tested with the __U.S. and German keyboard layout__.
 It should mostly also work for other layouts.
-- In some edge cases, not using of __English as System UI language__ can create an issue.
-(You can fix this by changing to English: `System Settings → General → Language & Region → Preferred Languages`)

 ## Build
 Karabiner plugins are essentially hotkey configurations in form of a JSON file.
-Since the amount of configurations for this plugin is rather large, the resulting JSON file ~6000 lines.
-To make that manageable, this plugin is written in YAML, where features such as [anchors and aliases](https://www.linode.com/docs/guides/yaml-anchors-aliases-overrides-extensions/) reduce the lines of code to only ~1000 lines.
+Since the amount of configurations for this plugin is rather large, the resulting JSON file ~8000 lines.
+To make that manageable, this plugin is written in YAML, where features such as [anchors and aliases](https://www.linode.com/docs/guides/yaml-anchors-aliases-overrides-extensions/) reduce the lines of code to only ~1300 lines.

 If you want to fork this plugin, it is recommended to work with the YAML file and "compile" it to the [JSON required by